 The demand of the industry is dynamic.
 Therefore, the approach is to ensure that young people are not only equipped with today’s job skills but also for future jobs.

 Industry – especially the manufacturing sector is at the forefront of transformation, resulting in a new industrial model, known as the industry 4.0.
 Industry 4.0, in our opinion, is the intersection and application of Internet objects (operations techniques) to the secondary sector, that is manufacturing.
 Some industrial sectors (especially the automotive sector) have been traditionally at the forefront of modernization, automating processes, using Sigma methodologies, and efficient supply chain management.
 Other sectors such as the textile industry, small and medium enterprises, new and emerging sectors such as electronics, aviation, etc., have come to endorse these technologies.
 New disruptive technologies create new forms of employment and new forms of flexible employment.
-The main topic of discussion in academia, industry and politics concerns how automation and industrial transformation affect work and skills in India.
+The main topic of discussion in academia, industry, and political concerns how automation and industrial transformation affect work and skills in India.

-Click Here For Technology News
+Click Here For Mechanical Technology News